More than 200,000 served!(*)

 - Source (DocBook SGML, Makefile, etc)

-- Up to date PF tutorial slides: EuroBSDCon 2013 slides (slides for the September 26, 2013 tutorial, covers modern PF as well as pre- OpenBSD 4.7, up to date with OpenBSD 5.4), also see The Book of PF for a fuller prose description.
+- Up to date PF tutorial slides: BSDCan 2014 slides (slides for the May 14, 2014 tutorial, covers modern PF as well as pre- OpenBSD 4.7, up to date with OpenBSD 5.5), also see The Book of PF, 3rd edition (or for instant gratification, The Book of PF, 2nd edition) for a fuller prose description.

-A shorter talk on PF, with a slant towards the up to date (OpenBSD 4.7/4.9) features are to be found here: PF, the OpenBSD Packet Filter, originally presented at the BSD-DK annual meeting in Copenhagen, August 18, 2010 and slightly updated for a presentation at the Bergen (BSD and) Linux User Group meeting in Bergen, January 27, 2011.
+A shorter talk on PF, with a slant towards the up to date (OpenBSD 4.7 and newer) features are to be found here: PF, the OpenBSD Packet Filter, originally presented at the BSD-DK annual meeting in Copenhagen, August 18, 2010 and slightly updated for a presentation at the Bergen (BSD and) Linux User Group meeting in Bergen, January 27, 2011.

 Translated versions: The tutorial has been translated into various languages at various times, mainly based on the 'long html' version.
 If you want to do a translation, I strongly recommend that you grab the source archive and translate the SGML source instead, then build the various formats the same way I do.
 If you do it that way and tell me about your work, I will assist you in any way I can and link to your translated version from here.

-The new, improved The Book of PF is out (the second edition started shipping November 2010, see http://nostarch.com/pf2.htm).
+The new, improved The Book of PF, 3rd edition is coming as soon as we can make it happen, with an early access program about to start even sooner.
+(The second edition started shipping November 2010, see http://nostarch.com/pf2.htm).
 Some parts of the book will be a bit familiar, others less so -- and the samples it contains are in both new (OpenBSD 4.7 and newer) and old (OpenBSD 4.6 and earlier) syntax.
 Use the code OPENBSD48 when ordering for a significant discount.

 I revise and update the tutorial frequently, and I always do some sort of refresh for conferences and other appearances.
 The results will appear here, BSD-licensed, afterwards.